 “There are so many agents and editors fighting to change this.
 I would be remiss without saying times are changing, but they need to change faster." – Kosoko Jackson

 YA is popular because of the “windows and mirrors” it provides, not only for young people but for adults, too.
 It makes these books incredibly personal to the readers.
-It’s why, as a community, people care so vehemently about representation and own voices, and why these conversations feel emotional.
+It’s why, as a community, people care so vehemently about representation and "Own Voices," and why these conversations feel emotional.
 It’s because they are.
-Publishing, like the rest of the entertainment industry, needs to wake up and realise that people are here, queer and they have their own stories to tell.
+Publishing, like the rest of the entertainment industry, needs to wake up and realize that people are here, queer, and they have their own stories to tell.